Stagyrite/screemer/README.md

 ### Stream

-Arrays are fundamental data types because they can be used with a streaming operator |.
+Arrays are fundamental data types.
+Their items are enclosed within square brackets.
+They can be used with a streaming operator \|.

 ```ruby
 x = ["HELLO,", "world"]